chienyuanhung/matplotlib_project/README.md

 ![](Pymaceuticals/images/mouse_survival_during_treatment.png)

 * Survival Rate
-  * Mice were treated with differnt drugs (including a placebo) for 45 days.
+  * Mice were treated with different drugs (including the placebo) for 45 days.
 25 mice were used at the beginning of the experiment for each treatment.
   * The plot showed the survial rate for each group of mice
   * Survival rate were decreasing for all drug treatments.
 Mice treated with Capomulin and Ramicane had highest survival rate

 ![](Pymaceuticals/images/mouse_survival_during_treatment.png)

 * Tumor volume change
-  * Mice were treated with differnt drugs (including a placebo) for 45 days.
+  * Mice were treated with different drugs (including the placebo) for 45 days.
   * The bar plot showed the tumor volume change in percentage for each treatment
  * Tumor Volume was decreading in mice treated with Capomulin or Ramicane, and increasing in mice treated with Ceftmin, Inbubinol, Ketapril, Naftisol, Propriva, Stelasyn, Zoniferol, or Placebo